-U.S. immigration law allows certain people to apply for their relatives to come to the United States with an immigrant visa or to receive a green card.
-But you can’t just file for any relative.
-Who you can apply for and how long the process will take depends on whether you, the U.S. “petitioner,” are a lawful permanent resident (an LPR, with a green card) or a citizen.
+U.S. immigration law allows certain people to apply for their relatives to come to the United States with an immigrant visa and to receive a green card.
+But you can't just file for any relative.
+Who you can apply for and how long the immigration process will take depends on whether you, the U.S. "petitioner," are a lawful permanent resident (an LPR, with a green card) or a U.S. citizen.
 And the situation can change dramatically as time goes by and two significant things possibly happen:

 This article will alert you to ways the process can either speed up or bog down as a result, and how, if possible, to avoid the latter.